Types of internet access providers

-Now though we may not have the answer to that question, as it depends on your location.
+Now unfortunately though we may not have the answer to that question, as it depends on your location.
 However, we can look at the averages.
-The country average internet download speed is 45 Mbps and the average price is $53 per month.
-Top speed is 1,500 Mbps Download.
-People living in Quebec City are paying the most expensive home internet plans in the country.
-On the other side of the scale, Halifax has the cheapest plans.
+The country’s average internet download speed is 45 Mbps and the average price is $53 per month.
+The top speed is 1,500 Mbps Download.
+People living in Quebec City are paying for the most expensive home internet plans in the country.
+On the other side of the scale, Halifax has the cheapest Home Internet plans.

 Now we can’t really pinpoint the reasoning behind the differences in pricing nor on the services being offered.
-The only point we can ascertain is that sometimes markets do develop differently, due to the presence of alternatives, local idiosyncrasies, and other factors.
+The only point we can ascertain is that sometimes markets do develop differently, due to the presence of competitive alternatives, local idiosyncrasies, and other factors.

-With that said here is the table we can summarize our analysis.
+With that said here is the table that summarizes our analysis of Canada’s internet speeds.
 Maybe it is time to switch your provider?

 |Area||Max Down Mbps||Avg Monthly Price|